 1 ECTS stands for European Credit Transfer System.
-One ECTS point corresponds to approximately 30 hours of work.
-See http://ec.europa.eu/education/ects/ects_en.htm for more information.
+One ECTS point corresponds to approx. 30 hours of work.
+See https://ec.europa.eu/education/resources/european-credit-transfer-accumulation-system_en for more information.

-The students will develop basic and advanced skills in the synthesis, processing, and characterization of such (nano-) materials, their structure-property relations, as well as their possible applications in different sectors that include the materials industry, consumer products (food, cosmetics, paints), and medicine.
+(food, cosmetics, paints), and medicine.
 They will also acquire practice in scientific writing and knowledge in the ethics of science, innovation and technology transfer.
 Thus, at the end of the study programme, a student will have shown that he/she can apply their knowledge to accomplish a research project using tools from chemistry, physics and biology, and have learned how to work independently or how to integrate into an interdisciplinary research team.